 Small Premium SUV — BMW X1

-The revised second-generation BMW X1 came to market last fall, and sales more than doubled for the first quarter of 2016 compared to last year.
-The smallest of BMW’s three crossovers dubbed Sport Activity Vehicles, the new X1 design bears a strong resemblance to the larger models while offering more cargo capacity and interior room than its predecessor.
+The revised second-generation BMW X1 premiered last year with updated styling and many new features.
+The smallest of BMW’s three crossovers dubbed Sport Activity Vehicles, the X1 design bears a strong resemblance to the larger models while offering more cargo capacity and interior room than its predecessor.
 For the U.S. market X1 is offered exclusively with a 228-horsepower version of BMW’s turbocharged 2.0-liter engine, combined with an 8-speed Steptronic automatic transmission and xDrive intelligent all-wheel drive.

 Compact Premium SUV — Porsche Macan

-The fifth vehicle in the current Porsche lineup, Macan was a brand-new model for 2015.
-Styled after the larger Cayenne, the compact Macan still embodies all qualities expected from the iconic German sports car brand.
-Macan comes with full-time all-wheel drive, and is available in S, GTS or Turbo trims, the latter equipped with a 400-horsepower V6 engine capable of pushing this small SUV to 60 mph in a mere 4.4 seconds.
+The compact-premium SUV market is getting crowded, but the Macan certainly stands out from said crowd.
+The fifth vehicle in the current Porsche lineup, Macan was styled after the larger Cayenne and still embodies all qualities expected from the iconic German sports car brand.
+Macan comes with full-time all-wheel drive, and is available with various powertrains ranging from a 2.0-liter 252-horsepower 4-cylinder engine to a 440-horsepower V6 in the Macan Turbo with Performance Package.

 Compact MPV — Kia Soul